advance100/doc_webpack/configuration.md

 ## `bail`

-Report the first error at a hard error instead of tolerating it.
+Report the first error as a hard error instead of tolerating it.